Implement JWT Authorization

 For Qlik Cloud to validate the JWT, the signing options must include all the

-JWT.
-This property does not determine the session cookie Qlik Cloud returns to
+This property doesn’t determine the session cookie Qlik Cloud returns to

 provide access to content.